pantheon-systems/documentation/source/content/plugins-known-issues.md

 ## Monarch Social Sharing

-**Issue:** The[Monarch Social Sharing](https://www.elegantthemes.com/plugins/monarch/) plugin appears to break WP-CLI, which is used by many of our workflows (clone, clear cache).
+**Issue:** The [Monarch Social Sharing](https://www.elegantthemes.com/plugins/monarch/) plugin appears to break WP-CLI, which is used by many of our workflows (clone, clear cache).

 ___